usrk04134-droid/adapt/adaptio/scripts/weldreport_preface.md

 # Preface

 This report summarizes weld data from a weld job (weldcontrol log).
-For each selected angular position around the workpiece, the report aggregates samples into labeled points and visualizes them over the torch X–Z plane.
-Labels use the format **(layerNo, beadNo)** for each point, where `layerNo` may be adjusted across ABP sessions(start/stop) as described below.
+For each selected angular position around the workpiece, the report aggregates samples into labeled points and visualizes them over the X–Z plane.
+Labels use the format **(layerNo, beadNo)** for each point, where `layerNo` may be adjusted across ABP sessions.

 ## What’s shown

-- **Bead area (mm²):** An estimate of deposited bead area derived from wire speed/diameter and weld speed.
+- **Bead area (mm²):** An estimate of deposited bead area derived from wire speed/diameter and weld speed, as a sum of the two weld systems.
 - **Heat input (kJ/mm):** The sum of heat-input values reported by the two weld systems.
 - **Current (A):** The actual welding current reported for weld system 2.
 - **Weld speed (mm/s):** The weld speed (linear speed) calculated from the weld radius and angular velocity.